 Social services professional liability.
 A main exposure for nonprofits operating in a well-being capacity is being held liable for damages as a result of errors and omissions while providing professional services.
 Social services professional liability typically includes coverage for a wide range of nonprofit professionals, including counselors, psychologists, therapists, instructors, social workers, mentors and tutors.
-Most social services professional liability policies will also provide protection for directors and officers, employees, volunteers and the organization itself.

-Clients that even if the language in their general liability policy doesn't specifically exclude coverage for sexual abuse, they shouldn't assume they'll have coverage should an incident occur.
+Most social services professional Be sure to educate your clients that even if the language in their general liability policy doesn't specifically exclude coverage for sexual abuse, they shouldn't assume they'll have coverage should an incident occur.